 Will you be stared at? and what's the likelihood of a good beating?

-No stares or beatings, but I avoid bars as much as possible.
+No stares or beatings, but I avoid the bars as much as possible.
+There are plenty of foreigners around but most tend to mix within their own groups, (the Europeans, the Brits and colonies etc).

 Taxis, buses....or horse and cart?

-You need a motorbike and I paid 7,000 baht for an old bike.
+You need a motorbike to get around and I paid 7,000 baht for an old one.
 If you live close to your work, a bicycle should get you by.
+I have both a pick-up and a scooter.
+A decent second-hand bike here will cost from 12-25k

 Main advantages of living there?

-Sakon Nakhon has clean air and its proximity to the Phu Phan mountains keeps the temperature about 3 - 5 degrees cooler than most of Esan
+Sakon Nakhon has clean air and its proximity to the Phu Phan mountains keeps the temperature about 3 - 5 degrees cooler than most of Issan

 And what are the downsides?